dragon-dune/dragon-dune/README.md

 Then, starting with the Starting Player, and the proceeding in player order, all players may (in the following order):

+1. The current player may remove 2 units from the players graveyard.

+    -  On the Orcs (and their ally's) turn, they may remove 3 units from the graveyard.

-1. If they current player is the Goblins (or their ally) they may disband some or all of the units in one territory.
+2. If the current player is the Goblins (or their ally) they may disband some or all of the units in one territory.
 Disbanded units are removed from the board, but do not go to the graveyard.
-2. The current player may remove 2 units from the players graveyard.

-    -  On the Orcs (and their ally's) turn, they may remove 3 units from the graveyard.

 3. The current player may conscript 1 units from the bank onto any territory where they already have a unit.
 This action is free.